EXP-code/EXP-docs/intro/overview.rst

 ===============

-This code uses object-oriented design patterns to exploit the similarity in overall structure of all biorthogonal expansions for ease of implementation and maintenance.
-The class hierarchy enables reuse and reconfiguration for any number of phase-space components whose gravity may be represented by a appropriate biorthgonal bases and direct gravity methods.
+This code uses object-oriented design patterns to exploit the similarity in overall structure of all :ref:`biorthogonal expansions
+<biorthogonal>` for ease of implementation and maintenance.
+The class
+hierarchy enables reuse and reconfiguration for any number of phase-space components whose gravity may be represented by a appropriate biorthgonal bases and direct gravity methods.
 The object-oriented design enforces minimal consistency while retaining flexibility.

 EXP, the n-body code
 ====================